Bank of Korea: Issuing banknotes and coins

-and coins in four : ￦10, ￦50, ￦100 and ￦500.
+and four denominations of coins: ₩10, ₩50, ₩100 and ₩500.

-Conducting Monetary and Credit Policy
+Conducting monetary and credit policy

 The most important mission of the Bank of Korea is formulating and implementing monetary and credit policy.
 This is a process of controlling the supply or cost of money in order that the economy may grow in a sound manner on the basis of price stability.
 To this end, the Bank conducts monetary and credit policy with an emphasis on price stability while taking into consideration such matters as economic growth and financial market stability.

 In order to achieve the ultimate goal of maintaining price stability, the Monetary Policy Committee of the Bank sets the Base Rate every month after overall consideration of price movements, economic activity and financial market conditions.
 Then the Bank steers the call rate to converge on the newly-set level of the Base Rate using its policy instruments.
 The change in the call rate affects market interest rates such as yields on CDs and Treasury bonds, and banks' deposit and loan interest rates.
 These changes in interest rates tend to influence consumption and investments and, as a result, inflation.

 The Bank's monetary policy is conducted mainly through open market operations, apart from which the Bank uses lending and deposit facilities and reserve requirements policy.

-Bankers' Bank and Government's Bank
+Bankers' bank and government's bank

 The Bank of Korea makes loans to and receives deposits from banks, thus serving as the banker to the banking sector.

-The Bank conducts credit operations with banks by rediscounting commercial bills or by extending loans against eligible collateral with maturities of up to one year.
+The bank conducts credit operations with banks by rediscounting commercial bills or by extending loans against eligible collateral with maturities of up to one year.

 As the lender of last resort, the Bank may extend exceptional loans to banking institutions in periods of serious emergency.

 As the fiscal agent of the government of the Republic of Korea, the Bank of Korea carries out various kinds of businesses for the government in accordance with the Bank of Korea Act and other relevant laws.

-Developing and Managing Payment Systems
+Developing and managing payment systems

 The Bank of Korea has onus for the operation and management of the nation's payment systems.

-The Bank provides settlement facilities to financial intermediaries by use of their current accounts with the Bank for final settlement purposes.
+The bank provides settlement facilities to financial intermediaries by use of their current accounts with the Bank for final settlement purposes.

-The Bank operated a real-time gross settlement system for large-value interbank fund transfers, named BOK-Wire, since mid-December 1994.
+The bank operated a real-time gross settlement system for large-value interbank fund transfers, named BOK-Wire, since mid-December 1994.
 BOK-Wire was renamed BOK-Wire+ in April 2009, when a hybrid system was added to the system with such features as a continuous bilateral and multilateral offsetting mechanism.